SanShiv1312/Notes-Manoj/MariaDB/README.md

 ```

 ### Comments
-Comment part will be ignored in the sql. we can use this to
+Comment part will be ignored in the SQL queries. we can use this to
 describe the commands.

 ##### In SQL it has two types of comments